htfy96/cpp-cmp/README.md

 struct user_defined_type_cmp
 {
     // ...
-    // you can also provide 'cmp' member function, which
+    // you can also provide 'cmp' member function int cmp(const user_defined_type_cmp& other) const
-    // will have highest priority
-    int cmp(const user_defined_type_cmp& other) const
     {
         if (x_ == other.x_) return 0;